iir20/MridulotaStore/replit.md

 ## Overview

-MRIDULOTA is a full-stack e-commerce web application for selling natural handmade soaps and skincare products.
+MRIDULOTA is a production-ready full-stack e-commerce web application for selling natural handmade soaps and skincare products.
 The application showcases Bengali heritage and traditional skincare wisdom through a modern, responsive web interface.
-Built as a React SPA with an Express backend, it provides a complete shopping experience including product catalog, cart functionality, order management, and administrative features.
+Built as a React SPA with an Express backend, it provides a complete shopping experience with enterprise-grade features including JWT authentication, comprehensive admin dashboard, phone verification for cash-on-delivery orders, professional logging, and deployment readiness across multiple platforms.

 ## User Preferences